jinghao666/kdenlive/dev/ideas/3-Point-Editing.md

 * Locked tracks are not affected
 * Groups: When there is a clip at the insert position, the newly inserted clip could be added to the same group as the existing clip (unless it is only a group of the video and the corresponding audio stream).

-When clip already is in timeline:

-:question:
+When clip already is in timeline: Moving a clip consists of two actions, removing it from the original position and inserting it at the new position.
+As *insert* is the opposite of *extract*, it would be intuitive to extract it at the original position and insert it at the new position.

 ### Overwrite Mode